Harry Broadhurst: Second World War

-Post-war
+Postwar period

-In August 1946 Broadhurst was made Air Officer Commanding No. 61 Group and in 1949 attended the Imperial Defence College.
-After promotion to air vice marshal again in July 1949 he became Assistant Chief of the Air Staff (Operations) in April 1952 and then Commander-in-Chief of Second Tactical Air Force in December 1953 in the rank of air marshal.
+In August 1946, Broadhurst was made Air Officer Commanding No. 61 Group and in 1949, attended the Imperial Defence College.
+After promotion to air vice marshal again in July 1949, he became Assistant Chief of the Air Staff (Operations) in April 1952 and then Commander-in-Chief of Second Tactical Air Force in December 1953 in the rank of air marshal.

 Broadhurst was appointed Air Officer Commander-in-Chief Bomber Command in January 1956.
 In 1956, at the peak of Broadhurst's career as Commander in Chief of RAF Bomber Command, his reputation suffered following a fatal accident to an Avro Vulcan.
 Broadhurst took aircraft XA897, the first Vulcan delivered to the RAF, and a full Vulcan crew, on a round-the-world tour.
 On return to the UK, Broadhurst was to land at London Heathrow Airport, a civil airport, to complete the successful tour before the assembled aviation media.
 However, the weather at Heathrow was poor and RAF aircraft were not equipped to use the Instrument Landing System installed at Heathrow and other civil airports so a Ground-controlled approach (GCA) was carried out.
 XA897 struck the ground about 2,000 feet short of the runway just as power was applied.
 XA897 was damaged by the initial impact but rose back in the air.
 The pilot, Squadron Leader D.R.
 "Podge" Howard, and Broadhurst, who was occupying the co-pilot seat, both ejected from the aircraft and survived.
 The aircraft again hit the ground and broke up.
 The Vulcan had only two ejection seats, for the pilot and co-pilot.
 The other four occupants on XA897, including Howard's usual co-pilot, died in the accident.

 In his book The Hidden Truth Maurice Hamlin, a former member of the RAF on duty the day of the crash, claims that Broadhurst ignored three direct orders to divert away from Heathrow due to the poor weather conditions (noting other aircraft had already been diverted).
 Pilots, he goes on to say, cannot ignore these orders but Hamlin believes that Broadhurst continued to attempt to land due to the waiting press and dignitaries.
 He further claims a fifty-year D-Notice was placed on the incident (that has now expired).

 The AAIB inquiry concluded that the inherent lag in the system of issuing of instructions by the ground controller combined with the Vulcan's normal higher than usual rate-of-descent in comparison with the types of aircraft normally handled by Heathrow's controllers, allowed the aircraft to descend below a safe height before corrective instructions could be issued and complied-with.
 Subsequently, the Vulcan later became one of the first aircraft qualified for full autoland.

 Broadhurst was promoted to Air Chief Marshal in February 1957, and in 1959 he became Commander, Allied Air Forces Central Europe, until March 1961, when he retired from the RAF.